Key takeaways

 1. Centralized Virtual Mailbox with Digital Scanning

-The most popular approach is using a virtual mailbox service that receives all physical mail at a single address, scans the exterior of each piece, and lets you decide what to do next.
+A common approach is using a virtual mailbox service that receives all physical mail at a single address, scans the exterior of each piece, and lets you decide what to do next.
 You can request a full scan of the contents, have items forwarded to any address, or securely shred junk mail.

 This system works well because it gives every team member visibility into incoming mail through a shared dashboard.
 A founder working from home in Austin can review a tax notice the same day it arrives at the company's Los Angeles address.
 Scanned documents integrate with cloud storage like Google Drive or Dropbox, keeping everything searchable and archived.